reframejs/reframe/docs/overview.template.md

  - **Easy**
    <br/>
-   With Reframe, you create web apps .
+   Create web apps by simply defining page configs and React components.
-   The Quick Start section bellow
+   The Quick Start section bellow shows how easy it is.
  - **Universal**
    <br/>
    Reframe is the only framework that supports all types of apps.